The Science of Monetary Policy: A New Keynesian Perspective

 This paper reviews the recent literature on monetary policy rules.
-We exploit the monetary policy design problem within a simple baseline theoretical framework.
+To organize the discussion, we exposit the monetary policy design problem within a simple baseline theoretical framework.
 We then consider the implications of adding various real word complications.
 We concentrate on developing results that are robust across a reasonable variety of competing macroeconomic frameworks.
 Among other things, we show that the optimal policy implicitly incorporates inflation targeting.
-We also characterize the gains from making a credible commitment to fight inflation.
-In contrast to conventional wisdom, we show that gains from commitment may emerge even if the central bank is not trying to inadvisedly push output above its natural level.
-We also consider the implications of frictions such as imperfect information and model uncertainty.
+We also characterize the gains from making credible commitments to fight inflation and consider the implications of frictions such as imperfect information and model uncertainty.
 Finally, we assess how proposed simple rules, such as the Taylor rule, square with the principles for optimal policy that we describe.
 We use this same metric to evaluate the recent course of U.S. monetary policy.

 Suggested Citation: Suggested Citation